Principle: Naming Conventions (principle 12)

 Briefly, some important things to remember:

-- include exactly one rdfs:label for every declared entity (e.g. class, property)
+- There MUST be exactly one rdfs:label for every declared entity (e.g. class, property)

-- spell out abbreviations.
-Abbreviations can be included as a separate property.
+- Spell out abbreviations.
+Abbreviations can be included as alternative labels (i.e., synonyms)

 Implementation